-a.
-Material underwriting risks

-- 1) The underwriting risk of the club arises from two main categories of insurance product which it provides to its members: - "Poolable" P&I cover being protection and indemnity insurance which covers members against third party liabilities arising from their shipping activities.
+Material underwriting risks The underwriting risk of the club arises from two main categories of insurance product which it provides to its members:

-"Poolable" P&I represents covers which qualify for inclusion within the International Group ("IG") pooling agreement.
-The IG is made up of 13 principal mutual P&I clubs which are owned and controlled by ship owners representing approximately 90% of the world's ocean going ship tonnage.
-Each club (including The Standard Club) pools losses in excess of a \$10 million per claim retention, with losses in excess of this amount being shared between all clubs using a formula based on historic loss record of each club and the tonnage and type of ships entered into the pool.
+- 'Poolable' P&I cover being protection and indemnity insurance which covers members against third party liabilities arising from their shipping activities. - 'Poolable' P&I represents covers which qualify for inclusion within the IG pooling agreement.
+The IG is made up of 13 principal mutual P&I clubs which are owned and controlled by shipowners representing approximately 90% of the world's ocean going ship tonnage.
+Each club (including The Standard Club) pools losses in excess of a US\$10m per claim retention, with losses in excess of this amount being shared between all clubs using a formula based on historic loss record of each club and the tonnage and type of ships entered into the pool.
 The IG has entered into a number of collective reinsurance arrangements with the commercial reinsurance market, which takes a progressively greater share of individual losses as claim size increases.
-Losses in excess \$2.1 billion (termed "overspill claims") are re-pooled, however the IG reinsurance arrangement provides an additional \$1 billion reinsurance for a single claim.
-In practice no claim has yet arisen which breached the limits of the IG reinsurance programme, with the largest individual poolable claim to date being \$1.4 billion of third party liability costs arising from the wreck of the Costa Concordia.
+Losses in excess of US\$2.1bn (termed 'overspill claims') are repooled, however, the IG reinsurance arrangement provides an additional US\$1bn reinsurance for a single claim.
+In practice no claim has yet arisen which breached the limits of the IG reinsurance programme, with the largest individual poolable claim to date being US\$1.48bn of third-party liability costs arising from the wreck of the Costa Concordia.

 Poolable P&I cover is a variable premium product, meaning that the club may make supplementary calls on members if required to meet unanticipated financial losses.
 All clubs which are members of the IG must be mutual associations capable of levying additional premiums on their members in the event that an overspill claim occurs.
 In practice, as set out in the club's risk appetite statement, the business seeks to minimise the possibility that such unbudgeted supplementary calls could occur.

-As a consequence of the pooling arrangement the club is subject to underwriting risk arising from both its own policyholders and through its share of other P&I club's poolable claims ("inwards pool" claims).
+As a consequence of the pooling arrangement the club is subject to underwriting risk arising from both its own policyholders and through its share of other P&I club's poolable claims ('inwards pool' claims).

-• "Non-pool" business - being either protection and indemnity insurance where the nature of the underlying activity does not qualify for inclusion in the IG pooling arrangement (primarily relating to offshore energy activities), liability cover for ship charterers, or ancillary covers such as legal expense costs relating to shipping disputes.
+'Non-pool' business - being either protection and indemnity insurance where the nature of the underlying activity does not qualify for inclusion in the IG pooling arrangement (primarily relating to offshore energy activities), liability cover for ship charterers, or ancillary covers such as legal expense costs relating to shipping disputes.